-What Happens If You Don't File Taxes?
-Nothing Good
+This Is What Happens If You Just Don't File Your Taxes

 At the end of each tax year, there's typically good news or bad news.
 Either the government owes you money, or you owe it money.
 If you file your taxes late, be prepared to be hit with fees from the Internal Revenue Service (IRS).
 And if you don't file taxes at all, you could forfeit any available returns, or in more serious cases, even face jail time.

 The good news is the IRS gives you plenty of time to file.
 This year's tax deadline is April 17.
 (If you need more time, file for an extension so you won't be penalized.)

 If the government owes you, you'll have three years to claim the tax refund.
 After that, it goes poof — or at least, it becomes property of the U.S. Treasury.
 As of March 8, the IRS reported that it had about $1.1 billion in unclaimed federal income tax refunds for an estimated 1 million taxpayers who did not file in 2014.

 "We’re trying to connect a million people with their share of $1.1 billion in unclaimed refunds for 2014,” said Acting IRS Commissioner David Kautter in a news release.
 “Time is running out for people who haven’t filed tax returns to claim their refunds.
 Students, part-time workers and many others may have overlooked filing for 2014.
 And there’s no penalty for filing a late return if you’re due a refund.”

 Many taxpayers don't file because their earnings didn't surpass the requirement.
 However, taxpayers who have federal taxes withheld by their employer may be eligible for a refund of those taxes.
 Also, even if you aren’t required to file, you may qualify for benefits like the Earned Income Tax Credit (EITC).